 A legitimate absence is not considered an examination attempt.
 After the deadline for withdrawing has passed, documented illness is the only legitimate reason for being absent from an examination.

 Documentation from a doctor or specialist must be sent to email@example.com, or be handed in to the Service Centre, at the latest the first business day after the examination.
 The medical certificate must be dated before or on the day of the examination and be signed and stamped.

 If you fall ill during the actual examination, you must contact the invigilator to withdraw from the examination.
 This must be done in writing.
 You must then immediately see a doctor.
 The rules are otherwise as above.
 If you have submitted the examination answer paper, this will be sent to the examiner and no sick leave may be registered.

 With an approved absence you have not used an attempt and may therefore register for the examination again.
 For more information - see the page regarding course approval and examination attempts.

 If you are hospitalised and prevented from complying with the deadline for submitting a medical certificate, it may be submitted as soon as you are discharged.
 The medical certificate must contain the dates for admission.
 If you can, contact firstname.lastname@example.org.

 Read more in our Regulations for full-time study programmes Section 4-7 Non-attendance and termination of assessment.

-Some of this information can also be found in Supplementary regulations to the Full time study programmes (only in Norwegian currently)
+Some of this information can also be found in Supplementary regulations to the Full time study programmes (PDF - only in Norwegian currently)